7 Ways to Avoid Meltdowns

 6. Meltdowns make great teaching tools

 Whenever you are out in public and you see a child in meltdown, use the drama of the out of control child to teach your children what not to do.
 You can say something like, “Oh dear, look at that!
 I’m so proud of the way you behave.
 You never beg for things when we go to the store!
 If you acted that way, we’d be out of here so fast and, and I would not take you to the movies like we planned.”
-When you paint a penalty picture, 6_Meltdowns_make_great_teaching_toolsyour children can put themselves in the hypothetical situation and it will cause them to feel good about behaving.
+When you paint a penalty picture, your children can put themselves in the hypothetical situation and it will cause them to feel good about behaving.

 7. When it’s too late

 When it’s too late to avoid a meltdown, remove the child from the situation even if it causes you to change all of your plans.
-When children understand that you are the 7_When_its_too_lateboss, they learn quickly.
+When children understand that you are the boss, they learn quickly.
 Be flexible with your plans when training your children to behave.
 The punishment for a meltdown is to go back home.